A majorization-minimization approach to variable selection using spike and slab priors: The method

-where $c^{**}=2c^{*}/(\sigma^{2}\widehat{\phi}^{(0)}) - \log 2\pi\sigma^{2}\lambda^{-1}$.
-In practice, we discretize the feasible region $[0,C^{*}]$ into equal spaces and then use the discretized values to calculate $\kappa^{*}$ according to (\ref{20}).
-Our approach is the same as the one using a fixed grid on the tuning parameter for parameter estimation.
-This fixed grid approach to tuning parameter selection has been adopted in \cite{genkinetal07}, \cite{friedmanetal07}, and \cite{meieretal08}, and is advocated by \cite{wuandlange08} and \cite{friedmanetal09} for fast and accurate parameter estimation.
+Our approach is similar to the one using a fixed grid on the tuning parameter and then running parameter estimation with different values of the tuning parameter.
+This fixed grid approach to tuning parameter selection has been adopted in~\cite{genkinetal07,friedmanetal07,meieretal08} and is advocated by~\cite{wuandlange08,friedmanetal09} for fast and accurate parameter estimation.